Best GPUs for Running LLMs Locally in 2026

 Cons:

-- Same 16 GB ceiling as the cheaper 4070 Ti Super, so it does not unlock larger models — you pay for speed, not more capacity.
+- The 16 GB ceiling is shared with much cheaper cards, so you are paying for speed, not more capacity.

 - 320W TGP still asks for a capable power supply.